-Chinese herbs: Preliminary study indicates that herbal formulations used in traditional Chinese medicine (like shakuyaku-kanzo-to, changbudodam-tang, and yongdamsagan-tang) can be useful in the treatment of polycystic ovary syndrome.
+A preliminary study indicates that herbal formulations used in traditional Chinese medicine (like shakuyaku-kanzo-to, changbudodam-tang, and yongdamsagan-tang) can be useful in treating polycystic ovary syndrome.
 A study published in 2009 indicates that acupuncture combined with Chinese herbal medicine may be more beneficial than herbs in treating the problem.

 There is enough research to make a case for acupuncture as an alternative treatment for PCOS.
 Acupuncture Can Help PCOS by:

 Functional medicine provides science-based tools to diagnose and treat PCOS patients effectively.
 For example, a thorough Functional Medicine physical exam can help diagnose accurately, as hirsutism and acanthosis nigricans are common physical findings.